 Old Town Bluffton Inn: The Lowcountry’s Newest Landmark

 If you and your loved ones are searching for a new and refreshing way of vacationing, you need to experience Old Town Bluffton Inn, the Historic District’s newest addition (and only boutique hotel).
-Our gorgeous, locally-owned inn is located just steps away from historic gems like the May River and Garvin House.
+Our gorgeous, locally owned inn is located just steps away from historic gems like the May River and Garvin House.
 When we built the inn, we considered all aspects of Bluffton’s historical and cultural roots.
-You’ll love waking up to the luxurious details of your guest room, which boasts nods to Old-World Bluffton.
+You’ll love waking up to the luxurious details of your guest room, which boasts nods to Bluffton’s history.
 Plus, our premium amenities (like complimentary breakfast selections, luxurious toiletries, and on-site wine bar) will make you feel like part of our town’s unique story!
 Whether you visit for a fun festival or to simply soak in your surroundings, there’s a fantastic experience waiting for you here at Old Town Bluffton Inn.